 - Boonah: A member of the public found and reported fire ants on a property on 11 June 2021.
 The nest was treated and delineation surveillance is underway.

-- Tarome: A member of the public found 1 nest on their property on 4 February 2021.
-The nest was treated, and delineation surveillance is underway.
+- Charlwood: A member of the public found and reported a fire ant nest on a property on 31 May 2021.
+The nest was treated and delineation surveillance is underway.